Pond Street School

-The Pond Street School, also known as the Alice E. Fulton School, is an historic former school building at 235 Pond Street in Weymouth, Massachusetts.
+The Pond Street School, also known as the Alice E. Fulton School, is a historic former school building at 235 Pond Street in Weymouth, Massachusetts.
 The Colonial Revival brick building was constructed in 1928 to a design by architect Howard B. S. Prescott.
 Originally built in an H shape, the building was extended in 1953 and 1958 to the northeast, and in 1967 with the addition of a gymnasium section to the west.
 The latter portion was demolished and replaced by a new wing in 2008 during the conversion of the building to a senior living facility.
 The building served as an elementary school until 1991; it was renamed Alice E. Fulton School, after its first principal, in 1964.

 The building was listed on the National Register of Historic Places in 2010.